UoW-CPC/rabbda-earthquakes-application/README.md

 This is a proof of concept application that aims to demonstrate how Big Data can be used to create complex Big Data solutions.
 Additionally, by implementing various releases, we present how a project evolves through multiple iterations.

+In case you have reviewed and tried [Release-0](https://github.com/UoW-CPC/rabbda-earthquakes-portal/tree/release-0.0), you might have noticed that it is required to perform all steps manually.
+Release-1 tries to automate this for you, the only requirement here is to work with a configuration file and start the application.

 __RABBDA project:__

 RABBDA (Reduce Access Barriers to Big Data Analytics) is created by the [Centre of Parallel Computing](https://www.westminster.ac.uk/research/groups-and-centres/centre-for-parallel-computing) - University of Westminster.